Research suggests that veterans exposed to Agent Orange are at heightened risk of developing dementia.

 Barnes noted that further research is needed not only to confirm the study’s findings, but to better understand the factors that influence dementia risk associated with Agent Orange, before it would be possible to reach any conclusions.

 Providing quality data is critical to informing the VA’s policy as families are waiting for answers and looking for greater access to health care.
-One spouse of a veteran exposed to Agent Orange commented on a recent VA news release, noting that her loved one receives little benefits for the care services he needs for his dementia diagnosis.
+One spouse of a veteran exposed to Agent Orange commented on a 2021 VA news release, noting that her loved one receives little benefits for the care services he needs for his dementia diagnosis.

 Barnes also hopes to see more research into how veterans exposed to the chemical could reduce their heightened risk of developing dementia.
 After all, Barnes said that treatment for comorbidities and lifestyle interventions such as exercise, cognitively stimulating activities and social interaction have all been shown to potentially decrease dementia risk.